nohorbee/arduino-potentiometer-helper/README.md

 ####3.
 What to expect?
 You should be able to call

-    Potenciometer potenciometer = Potenciometer(potenciometerPin);
+    Potentiometer potentiometer = Potentiometer(potentiometerPin);
-    // potenciometerPin: a byte constant indicating the pin
+    // potentiometerPin: a byte constant indicating the pin
-    // to which the potenciometer is connected.
+    // to which the potentiometer is connected.

-Once you have the potenciometer object, you can call any of its methods.
+Once you have the potentiometer object, you can call any of its methods.